Zernikalos/Nest/packages/reactui/.llm/keepaliverouter/README.md

 The main context provider that manages routing state.

 ### 2. KeepAliveOutlet
 Renders all mounted routes, showing only the active one.
+Uses React's native `Activity` component for efficient visibility management (mode="visible" for active route, mode="hidden" for inactive routes).

 ### 3. Link / NavLink
 Navigation components similar to react-router-dom.